| You are here: Home: CCU 3 | 2005: Editor's

 metastatic disease for which the potential synergy of capecitabine

+with bevacizumab is not clearly defined.
 In our recent special edition “Think Tank” for

 this series, Herb Hurwitz made an interesting comment about